 For the caramel:

-- Place the caramel (or dulce de leche or sweetened condensed milk) into a medium pot with the butter, sugar and salt.
+- Place the caramel (or dulce de leche or sweetened condensed milk) into a medium pot with the butter, sugar and salt.1 (397g/14 ounce) tin carnation caramel (dulce de leche), 100 g (7 tbsp) unsalted butter, 100 g (1/2 cup) caster sugar or granulated sugar, pinch of salt

 - Heat on medium, stirring often, until the butter has melted.
-Lower the heat to medium-low and continue to cook, stirring often, for 7-10 minutes until the caramel has thickened and darkened.
-(NB: if using sweetened condensed milk here, it may be necessary to cook for slightly longer to get it to the right colour.
+Turn the heat to low and continue to cook, stirring often, for 7-10 minutes until the caramel has thickened and darkened.
+You want the temperature to be at 114°C for the caramel to set properly (NB: if using sweetened condensed milk here, it may be necessary to cook for slightly longer to get it to the right colour.
 You will also have to watch the caramel more closely & stir more often as it is more likely to catch and burn).

 - Pour the hot caramel over the baked shortbread and spread out into an even layer (an offset spatula works well but you can also use the back of a spoon).
 Chill for 10 minutes so the caramel can firm up as you prep the chocolate.